benhuson/wp-supersized/readme.txt

 1. Download the WP Supersized zip file and unzip it.
 2. Upload the WP Supersized folder to your `/wp-content/plugins/` directory.
 Alternatively, use the Wordpress plugin install in `Plugins >> Add New >> Upload` to upload and install the zip file.
 3. Activate the plugin through the `Plugins` menu in WordPress.
-4. Create a `supersized-slides` directory within your wp-content directory.
-This is the default folder where images should be uploaded for WP Supersized.
+4. If you wish to use your own folder containing images, create a `supersized-slides` directory within your wp-content directory.
+This will be the default folder where images should be uploaded for WP Supersized.
-5. Upload image files (jpg) in your `/wp-content/supersized-slides/` directory.
-If you don't, demo slides from the original Supersized release will be used.
-6. If you prefer not to use a folder as described in steps 4 and 5, you may use the images attached to a post/page with the Wordpress Media Gallery or NextGEN Gallery instead.
+5. If you prefer not to use a folder as described in steps 4, you may use the images attached to a post/page with the Wordpress Media Gallery or NextGEN Gallery, or images from Flickr, Picasa, or Smugmug instead.
 7. Go to the `Settings >> WP Supersized` menu and modify the options as desired.
-The source of images can also be defined independently in each post/page.
+The source of images can also be defined independently for each post/page in the post/page editor.

 == Frequently Asked Questions ==